Naina137/Business-Sales-Analysis/README.md

 ### Data Download

-Product analysis can be downloaded as a CSV file for further analysis.
+The dashboard includes a download option that allows users to export the Top Products analysis as a CSV file for further analysis.

 ---